 - (a) All generating units must have an automatic variable speed control characteristic.
-Turbine control systems must include facilities for both frequency and load control. - (b) Generating units must be capable of operation in a mode in which they will automatically and accurately alter active power output (every four seconds) to allow for changes in associated loads and for changes in frequency of the transmission and distribution system and in a manner to sustain high initial response. - (c) A Generator must, operate a generating unit in the mode specified in subclause 3.3.4.4(b) unless instructed otherwise by the Network Service Provider, as the case requires. - (d) Dead band system frequency before a measurable change in the generating unit's active power output occurs) must be less than 0.05 Hz, unless an adjustable dead band is agreed to in the connection agreement.
+Turbine control systems must include facilities for both frequency and load control. - (b) Generating units must be capable of operation in a mode in which they will automatically and accurately alter active power output (every four seconds) to allow for changes in associated loads and for changes in frequency of the transmission and distribution system and in a manner to sustain high initial response. - (c) A Generator must, operate a generating unit in the mode specified in subclause 3.3.4.4(b) unless instructed otherwise by the Network Service Provider, as the case requires.

+(d) Dead band

+The dead band of a generating unit (the sum of increase and decrease in power system frequency before a measurable change in the generating unit's active power output occurs) must be less than 0.05 Hz, unless an adjustable dead band is agreed to in the connection agreement.